LeoonZHANG/libsg/README.md

 ## Build Instructions

+If you want to use libsg in your project, just download the lastest release.
+Build libsg when you are going to change the code.

+#### linux
+        $ chmod +x build_linux.sh & ./build.sh

-#### Linux
+#### OSX
+        $ chmod +x build_linux.sh & ./build.sh
+open the generated project file `libsg.xcodeproj` by XCode, build it.

 #### Windows

-#### OS X

-1. brew is recommended for installing the dependencies, please visit http://brew.sh for setup brew.

-2. Use brew to install dependencies, take libuv as an instance:

-        $ brew install libuv

-3. Run follow command in project directory to generate XCode project:

-        $ cmake -G'Xcode'
+        $ build.bat

-4. open the generated project file `libsg.xcodeproj` by XCode, build and enjoy it.
+open the generated project file `libsg.sln` by VisualStudio, build it.

 ## API document